jimsxchen/genlogger/README.md

     :param max_size: This argument is for rotating logs to specify the maximum log size.
 In mega byte.
     :param rotate_num: For rotating logs only.
 It specifies how many backup file needed.
 The value has to be at least 1 to work with rotation
+    :param logger_name: named logger if provided, otherwise set up the root logger
+    :param propogate: decide whether the logger can propogate to ancestors
     :param host: For socket, datagram, http types of logger to specify the host name or IP address
     :param port: For socket, datagram, http types of logger to specify the port number
     :param mailhost: For smtp type to set up the mail server